What are Emerging Drugs?

 |MDMA/Ecstasy, methamphetamine, hallucinogens

-One pill (or package) may contain a mixture of different things.
-New drugs are sold under many other names, including 'Infinity', 'Benzo Fury' and 'Diablo'.
-There are many different names and these change frequently.
-Users can never be sure what they're getting as the packaging doesn't guarantee what's inside.
+One pill (or package) may contain a mixture of different substances.
+Emerging drugs are sold under a wide range of different names and the list is always growing.
+As of 2019 the United Nations Office on Drugs and Crime (UNODC) has identified at least 900 emerging drugs.
+Names changes frequently and people who use these drugs cannot be sure about what they're getting as the packaging doesn't guarantee what's inside.

 What are the effects of Emerging Drugs?